gradio-app/gradio/guides/04_chatbots/01_creating-a-chatbot-fast.md

 ## Streaming chatbots

-If in your chat function, if you use `yield` to generate a sequence of responses, you'll end up with a streaming chatbot.
+If in your chat function, you use `yield` to generate a sequence of responses, you'll end up with a streaming chatbot.
 It's that simple!

 ```py
 import time